 Simmer butter, mustard, hot sauce and some more ingredients (recipe at the bottom of the post), until smooth and bubbly.

-Coat your yummy wings in a little sauce and serve.
+Coat your yummy fried chicken wings in a little sauce and serve.
 The sauce is bold.
 Tangy.
 Sweet.
 Buttery.
 Spicy.
 Amazing.

 And what goes better with Cocky's Carolina Mustard Wings than an ice cold beer?
 Victory.

 Cocky’s Carolina Mustard Fried Chicken Wings | South Carolina Tailgate

 - 36 chicken wings

 - 1 cup AP flour

 - ½ tsp all purpose seasoning of choice

 - Oil for deep frying